Lorti/manu.ninja/src/pages/2017-10-31-game-state-with-rxjs-5-immutable-js/index.md

     .scan((state, reducer) => reducer(state));
 ~~~

-We'll look at reducer streams in detail in the section [Updating the game's state objects](#updating-the-games-state-objects) of this article.
+We'll look at each reducer stream in detail in the section [Updating the game's state objects](#updating-the-games-state-objects).

 ### Locking updates to the clock

-The last line in our `gameFactory` is similar to the [events stream](#events-stream).
-We want the game loop to update at exactly 60 cycles per second, as described in [Game Loop with RxJS 5/Immutable.js].
+The last line in our `gameFactory()` is similar to what we already did with the events stream.
+We want the game loop to update at exactly 60 fps or cycles per second, as described in [Game Loop with RxJS 5/Immutable.js].
+We'll also drop the clock by passing a projection function to the optional second argument of `withLatestFrom()`.
+This way the `gameFactory()` returns a clean stream of Immutable.js state collections.

 ~~~js
 return clock.withLatestFrom(state, (clock, state) => state);